txoof/PaperPi/README.md

-# PaperPi V3
+# PaperPi V3 <!-- omit in toc -->
 [![Spellcheck](https://github.com/txoof/PaperPi/actions/workflows/spellcheck.yml/badge.svg)](https://github.com/txoof/PaperPi/actions/workflows/spellcheck.yml)

-## NOTE
+## NOTE <!-- omit in toc -->

 **This version of PaperPi is under heavy development and is not ready for the average user.** We are working on adding more screen compatibility, possibly adding color screen support for inkyPHAT and WaveShare 3 color screens.
 There are also plans to make plugins easier to install and update.

 See our [Milestones here](https://github.com/txoof/PaperPi/milestones).
-PRs, but reports, contributions, and testers are welcome.
+PRs, bug reports, contributions, and testers are welcome.

+**This version is compatible with RaspberyPi OS Bullseye and does not work properly with Buster.**

 **The stable version of [PaperPi can be found here](https://github.com/txoof/epd_display).**

 |     |     |
 |:---:|:---:|
 |<img src=./paperpi/plugins/splash_screen/splash_screen.layout-sample.png alt="Splash Screen" width=400/> Splash Screen| <img src=./documentation/images/PaperPi_Demo_frame.gif alt="PaperPi" width=400 /> PaperPi Weather Plugin|

+## About PaperPi

 PaperPi is an e-Paper display with multiple rotating display plugins that contain dynamic content.